 It remains to be seen if this decision will be enforced by Illinois courts outside of Dupage County’s 2nd judicial district but the argument still remains in any domestic relations court in Illinois.
 In Illinois’s 1st district which includes Chicago we shall see what the final outcome will be.

-Contact my Chicago, Illinois office to learn more about how college expenses may effect your pending or existing divorce.
+Contact my Chicago, Illinois office for a free consultation to learn more about how college expenses may effect your pending or existing divorce.